Sarakael78/43Mockup/README.md

 - `financial_data.json` fetch fails: confirm the file exists at the project root and the dev server is running.

-- Port conflicts: `run.sh` and `build.sh --serve` pick ephemeral free ports.
+- Port conflicts: `scripts/run.sh` and `scripts/build.sh --serve` pick ephemeral free ports.
 To use a fixed port run `npm run dev -- --port 5173`.

 ## Deployment